lightning/bolts/01-messaging-crypto-and-init.md

 order to leave room for the `16-byte` `MAC`.

-In order to make make traffic analysis more difficult, then length prefix for all encrypted transport messages is also encrypted.
-We additionally add a `16-byte` `Poly-1305` tag to the encrypted length prefix in order to ensure that the packet length hasn't been modified with in-flight, and also to avoid creating a decryption oracle.
+In order to make make traffic analysis more difficult, the length prefix for all encrypted transport messages is also encrypted.
+Additionally we add a `16-byte` `Poly-1305` tag to the encrypted length prefix in order to ensure that the packet length hasn't been modified with in-flight, and also to avoid creating a decryption oracle.